Xanthelasma

 What to Expect After Treatment

-• Recurrence is possible: Even with successful removal, xanthelasma may return over time, especially if there are underlying cholesterol or lipid abnormalities.
+• Recurrence is possible: Xanthelasma can return over time, particularly in individuals with underlying cholesterol or lipid concerns.

-• Downtime: Most treatments involve some redness, swelling, or crusting that typically resolves within days to a week.
+• Downtime: Mild redness, swelling, or crusting is common and usually resolves within several days to a week.

 Why Choose a Dermatologist for Xanthelasma Removal?